activisthandbook/activisthandbook/articles/support/writers/structure.md

 The purpose of the introduction is to motivate people to read the article.
 You can do this by writing a captivating introduction: use examples, a short engaging story, an illustration and/or a video.

+> **🤖 AI prompt**:
+> _Write an introduction for this guide.
+Include a real world example from activists in the Global South that illustrates the key learnings from this guide:
+>
+> \[insert article content\]_

-### 6\.
+### 5\.
 Summary + subtopics

 A summary should contain the most important takeaways from the article.

 If the topic is too complex to fit in one page, make sure to break the article into multiple pages and link the related pages directly underneath the summary.
 Subtopics always use the following linking structure "activishandbook.org/main-topic/sub-topic".

+> **🤖 AI prompt**:
+>
+> _Summarize this guide:_
+>
+> _\[insert article content\]_

-### 8\.
+### 6\.
 Content sections

 This is the main content of your article or page.
 You should split up your content into sections.
 The titles of these sections depend on your topic.
-You can make use of the following section patterns:
+You can make use of the section patterns below.

+-   The sections above are not included in the default template, because they cannot be used in every guide.

+-   You might notice that a guide becomes too long if you include all of these sections.
+In that case, you can also create separate sub-pages for each of those sections.

+#### **What is XYZ?**

--   **What is XYZ?**: Often, a logical first section is a simple definition of the topic at hand.
+Often, a logical first section is a simple definition of the topic at hand.
 For example: "What is a strategy?", "What is a grassroots movement?".
 You might think this to be obvious, but this is actually often the most frequently asked question about that topic!
 Answering the "What is XYZ?" question also helps set the stage for the rest of the article, introducing the topic and explaining how it differs from other articles.

+#### **Pros & cons**

--   **Pros & cons:** Guides are mostly about _how_ to do something, not _if_.
+Guides are mostly about _how_ to do something, not _if_.
 In many cases, however, activists might actually be looking up on how to do something without considering alternatives.
 A pros and cons section can help activists evaluate if the thing you're explaining how to do is actually what they need right now.

--   **Steps to ...
-(1, 2, 3, etc)**: Organise your content into steps that people need to take chronologically.
+#### **Steps to ...
+(1, 2, 3, etc)**

+Organise your content into steps that people need to take chronologically.
 For example, create a section called "Steps to facilitate a meeting" with subsections for all the steps.
 You can also include a "Prerequisites" section: things you need before starting these steps.

+#### **Lifecycle**

--   **Lifecycle:** You can use the lifecycle of the thing you are discussing as a starting point for your structure.
+You can use the lifecycle of the thing you are discussing as a starting point for your structure.
 For example: starting a coalition, maintaining a coalition, evaluating success.

+#### **Criticism**

--   **Criticism:** Are you reviewing a book, movie, or something else?
+Are you reviewing a book, movie, or something else?
 It is always good to include a 'criticism' section!

+#### **History**

--   **History:** Sometimes, a historical perspective is important to understand the topic.
+Sometimes, a historical perspective is important to understand the topic.
 However, make sure to make it as concrete as possible: what can we learn from the past that applies to activists now?

-The sections above are not included in the default template, because they cannot be used in every guide.

-### 8\.
-Inclusivity
+#### **Workshops**

+We try to make our guides as practical as possible.
+However, sometimes, there is no way around introducing the topic first with some theory.
+For example, if you are explaining the basic elements of an effective campaign strategy (vision, goals, objectives, etc.).
+In such cases, you can add section 'workshops', in which you add step-by-step outlines on how to facilitate a specific type of session for a group of a particular size.

+#### **Inclusivity**

 Look at the topic from the perspective of inclusivity.

-### 9\.
-Local context
+#### **Local context**

 At Activist Handbook, we write guides that help activists across the globe.
 Throughout our guides, we try to give general advice that is helpful for change-makers everywhere, because we believe there is a lot we can learn from each other, no matter our geographical location.
 However, widely varying local contexts require different approaches to activism, and thus also different guides.